I want to be remembered as the only woman who ever voted to give women the right to vote. --Jeannette Rankin

 Jeannette Rankin was born on June 11, 1880 on her parent's ranch near Missoula, Montana.
 She was the oldest of six children.
 Her parents, John (a Canadian immigrant) and Olive Rankin had traveled to Montana in search of gold.
 They later established their ranch and became successful business people.
 In the 1890s, under the Homestead Act of 1862, the Rankins added another 160 acres to their ranch.

 Rankin graduated with a biology degree from the University of Montana in 1902.
 Her travels took her to San Francisco, New York City, and Spokane, Washington.
 She became involved in the women's suffrage movement while at the University of Washington.
 She helped to organize the New York Women's Suffrage Party and worked as a lobbyist for the National American Woman Suffrage Association.
 In February 1911, she returned to Montana, and became the first woman to argue for women's suffrage in front of the state legislature.
 In November, 1914, Montana granted women unrestricted voting rights.
+The suffrage amendment had its largest support from the homestead counties in the eastern portion of the state.
+Montana had a particularly high number of women homesteaders, as its settlement coincided with larger numbers of women choosing to homestead in the twentieth century.

 In 1916, Jeannette Rankin became the first woman in US history elected to the House of Representatives.
 This was remarkable because most American women were not able to vote until the 19th Amendment passed in 1920.
 She was a member of the Republican Party.
+She was the first federally elected woman in the United States elected at the age of 36 to the U.S. House of Representatives as one of two congressional representatives for Montana.

 Rankin did not believe that war was a good way to solve conflicts.
 On April 6, 1917, four days after being sworn in to Congress, she voted against the United States getting involved in the World War (World War I).
 "I wish to stand for my country," she said, "but I cannot vote for war."
 The vote generated much ill will, and she was not re-elected in 1918.
 During her tenure in Congress, however, Rankin did vote to give American women access to the ballot box.